centreon/centreon-documentation/versioned_docs/version-21.04/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

 Create your host and apply the 'Virt-Nutanix-SNMP-custom' host template.
 You must set SNMP community and version in the dedicated fields of the host form.

-  :warning: If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS host macro
+> If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS host macro

 | Obligatoire | Nom              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |